Politics of New Hampshire: Taxation

 Taxation is a perennial electoral issue in New Hampshire, where there is strong opposition to "broad-based" taxes.
-Their absence is not absolute; there is a 9% tax on meals and rentals, and a 5% income tax on dividends and interest; moreover, the state's 8.5% Business Enterprise Tax is essentially an income tax on sole proprietors.
+Their absence is not absolute, however.
+There is a 8.5% tax on meals and short-term rentals, and a 3% income tax on dividends and interest (abolished effective 2025); moreover, the state's 0.55% Business Enterprise Tax is essentially an income tax on sole proprietors who earn over $281,000 per year.
 However, candidates for legislature and Governor are routinely asked to take "The Pledge" against broad-based taxes.

 The property tax is the source of nearly all municipal revenue.
 It is "broad-based" (affecting even renters, indirectly) but does not attract the same controversy because municipal expenditures are voted locally, typically by Town Meeting, in which every voter can participate.

-In 2002, in response to court-ordered statewide equalization of education funding (see the Claremont Decision), New Hampshire instituted a statewide property tax.
-The tax is lower than the amount already assessed by municipalities, it is collected by municipalities, and is essentially returned to them, though legislative adjustments create "donor towns" and "recipient towns."
+In 2002, in response to the Claremont Decision resolving with a court-ordered statewide equalization of education funding, New Hampshire instituted a statewide property tax.
+The tax is lower than the amount already assessed by municipalities, collected by municipalities and essentially returned to them, though legislative adjustments create "donor towns" and "recipient towns."
 Each new legislature has considered changes to the distribution formula.

 Taxes that are not "broad-based" (that is, that residents could avoid paying) have not aroused comparable controversy.
 For example, the meals and rentals tax disproportionately impacts tourists and visitors, who do not vote.
 Recent legislatures have covered increased spending with increases in sin taxes, tolls, and filing fees.
-Some feel it would be simpler and fairer to enact a broad-based tax; in 2008, various Town Meetings considered citizen petitions against "The Pledge."
+Some feel it would be simpler and fairer to enact a broad-based tax.
+In 2008, various Town Meetings considered citizen petitions against "The Pledge."
 In particular, the property tax is seen as unfairly impacting the poor and especially retirees.
 Advocates of a state broad-based tax say it would permit higher state payments to municipalities, enabling them to lower property taxes.
 The opposing argument is that a new state tax would not change this alleviate local taxes, but would eventually lead to more state spending.